poiyomi/PoiyomiDocs/docs/special-fx/depth-fx.md

 :::

 :::note
-Depth Bulge doesn't write to depth, which can break certain transparent effects like Custom Fog and Raymarching.
+Depth FX doesn't write to depth, which can break certain transparent effects like Custom Fog and Raymarching.
 :::

 ### Mask